SnakeofStone/AnalisisCinematico/README.md

 Create a virtual environment by running
 > python3 -m venv <name_of_virtual_environment>

+Source the virtual environment created by running
+> source <name_of_virtual_environment>/bin/activate

 Then update the pip installer
 > pip install --upgrade pip